ranodeepbanerjee/Hacktoberfest2020/README.md

 static/images/<YOUR-USERNAME>.png
 ```

-_Be aware, this picture will be displayed on the yearbook!_
+_Beware, this picture will be displayed on the yearbook!_

 ## 2. Add your profile information